-Adding the Replication Framework to
+Adding the Replication Manager to SimpleTxn

-We now use the methods described above to add partial support to the example that we presented in Transactional Application (page 11).
+We now use the methods described above to add partial support to the SimpleTxn example that we presented in Transactional Application (page 11).
 That is, in this section we will:

-- Enhance our command line options to accept information of interest to a replicated application. - Configure our environment handle to use replication and the replication framework. - Minimally configure the replication framework. - Start replication.
+- Enhance our command line options to accept information of interest to a replicated application. - · Configure our environment handle to use replication and the Replication Manager. - Minimally configure the Replication Manager. - · Start replication.